Destinations Italy Umbria & Le Marche

 Dinner · Splurge · Special Occasions

 When you want the long dinner, the wine pairing, the tablecloths.
-Umbria and Le Marche both punch above their weight here — there are Michelin-starred kitchens hidden in 13th-century farmhouses, on the side of volcanic hills, in the basement of castles.
+Both regions punch above their weight here; there are Michelin-starred kitchens hidden in 13th-century farmhouses, on the side of volcanic hills, in the basement of castles.
 Book a month out.
 Wear a jacket.
 Order the tasting menu.

 Al Castello